interlay/interlay.github.io/docs/vault/multi-collateral.md

 To use a qToken as vault collateral follow three steps:

 1. Deposit the [qToken into the lending market](guides/lending?id=_3-deposit-to-a-lending-market).
 You can do this via the UI as in the linked guide or use `loans.mint(token, amount)` in polkadot.js.
-2. When depositing a token to the lending market, it is not autmatically locked as collateral.
+2. When depositing a token to the lending market, it is not automatically locked as collateral.

   a.
 If you just deposited the tokens into the lending market, there's nothing to do.